 When it is not practicable to provide a standard RSA that meets FAA standards, consideration may be given to enhancing runway safety through the use of an Engineered Materials Arresting System (EMAS).
 An EMAS is an aircraft arresting system comprised of a specialized concrete material that is designed to crush under the weight of an aircraft.
 An EMAS can decelerate and stop an aircraft over a short distance.
-When an aircraft overruns the runway, these materials are crushed, absorbing the forward momentum of the aircraft and decelerate the runway's design aircraft at exit speeds of 70 knots, without causing significant damage to the aircraft or injuries to the passengers.
-Section 4 of FAA A/C 150/5220-22A, Engineered Materials Arresting Systems for Aircraft Overruns, indicates that a standard EMAS provides a level of safety that is generally equivalent to a full RSA built to the dimensional standards in FAA A/C 150/5300-13, Airport Design.
+When an aircraft overruns the runway, these materials are crushed, absorbing the forward momentum of the aircraft and decelerating and arresting the aircraft's movement.
+The FAA requires that EMAS be engineered to decelerate the runway's design aircraft at exit speeds of 70 knots, without causing significant damage to the aircraft or injuries to the passengers.
+Section 4 of FAA A/C 150/5220-22B, Engineered Materials Arresting Systems for Aircraft Overruns, indicates that a standard EMAS provides a level of safety that is generally equivalent to a full RSA built to the dimensional standards in the latest version of FAA A/C 150/5300-13A, Airport Design.
 For purposes of installing an EMAS, the FAA defines the design aircraft as an aircraft having at least 500 annual operations (takeoffs and landings) on the runway, and having the most demand on EMAS.
 This is usually, but not always, the heaviest aircraft that regularly uses the runway.
-A photograph of an EMAS installation is provided in Figure 2-3.
+A photograph of an EMAS installation is provided in Figure 2-2.